Makamoo/Been-spendin-most-their-lives-Livin-in-a-gangsta-s-paradise/Assignment.md

 We're all on a quest to climb, and we're on our way (yeah) Ooh-ooh-ooh, ooh-ooh, yeah, yeah
 No pressure on me, pressure on me, walkin', ain't no stressin', you see?
-They sayin' what they sayin', I'm just sayin', give no fucks what you think His own master, people talkin', uh-huh
+They sayin' what they sayin', I'm just sayin', give no fricks what you think His own master, people talkin', uh-huh
 Out my way, this blunt won't smoke itself, uh-huh